Last Updated on March 1, 2023 by Lori Geurin

 And not only that, but walking allows you to clear your mind, enjoy looser-fitting jeans and save gas money.

 So, take 30 minutes to walk every day.
-It’s recommended that you engage in moderate exercise for at least 150 minutes per week.
-One way to remember this is to engage in physical activity for at least 30 minutes per day.
+Engage in moderate exercise for at least 150 minutes per week.
+One way to remember this is to engage in physical activity for at least 30 minutes daily.

 9. Drink carbonated water instead of soda.

 Drinking regular or diet soda isn’t good for you.
 But you probably already knew that.
-According to research, the brain reacts to artificial sweeteners in the same way as it does to sweets.
+According to research, the brain reacts to artificial sweeteners like it does to sweets.

 Wondering why drinking soda is bad for you?

-It’s a main driver of obesity.
+It’s a primary driver of obesity.
 We’re talking about sugar instead of fast food here.

 Need more convincing?
 Here are 20 reasons why sugar is bad for your health.